The Literary Pharmacy

 Georgia Clare

-I’m a writer, meditation guide, and lifelong reader living in a village in southwest France, with a forest behind my house and a very long reading list.
 Book Quote Therapy grew from a simple observation: that at every turning point of my own life, it was a writer who found me first — before the therapist, before the friend, before the morning felt manageable again.
+So I began building the shelf I had needed.
+It now runs to more than 230 prescriptions, each one a handful of books, three poems and a few lines worth keeping, gathered for one particular feeling.

 Literature doesn’t fix anything.
 But it finds you in the dark, holds up a lamp, and says: someone else has been here too.
 That turns out to be more useful than most of us expect.